-In today's tutorial we will demonstrate how to create an earthy 3D typographic piece using Photoshop's 3D tools.
+In today's tutorial, we will demonstrate how to create an earthy 3D typographic piece using Photoshop's 3D tools.

 The following assets were used during the production of this tutorial.
 One of these links has been updated, so feel free to use your own stocks.

-Now just select the text tool from the tool bar.
+Now just select the Text Tool from the tool bar.

 Choose a simple medium/light gray color for the text.

 I selected this font here, but if you don't have it, just select another that is available on your system; I prefer a thick font for this.

 For this Helvetica font, I selected 110 for the Size, but it varies from font to font.

 What you want is a big thick font that almost fills the horizontal space of the canvas as seen here.

 Then proceed to the 3D Menu and select Repousé > Text Layer.